Bored never changes

 All in all, the gameplay itself doesn’t appear to have improved at all in this sequel, and in some areas even appeared to take a step backwards.
 I’ll give credit where credit is due however, the gunplay feels much more streamlined.
 So there’s that.

-The audio in comparison fares better, offering a decent soundtrack despite using a large number of songs from previous Bethesda Fallout games.
+The audio in comparison fares better, offering a decent soundtrack despite using a large number of songs from previous Bethesda-made Fallout games.
 The rest of the audio is really what sold me on the presentation.
-Fallout 4 just oozes atmosphere in the audio.
+It just oozes atmosphere in the audio.
 Wandering in the open wastes feels desolate and dangerous.
 The sounds of enemies skittering and patrolling around you, the warble of a Sentrybot locking onto you, and the alert of your fusion core running low in your Power Armor all serve well to suck you into the game.

 Did I mention that some of the soundtrack was reused?
 I was thrown back into memories of Fallout: New Vegas when I heard one of the songs they used in that game.